bmanre2/nil-test/README.md

-adminwew = game.Players.LocalPlayer.Name
+adminwew = 'Player'
 local admins = {"Basictality",adminwew}
-print'works 3x'
+print'works 4x'
 --prefix is nil
 -- so use kill whatever to kill anyone
 -- i also fixed thing u wanted me to fix